maidevberlin/logikids/packages/backend/README.md

 # Logikids Backend

-This is the backend service for the Logikids application, a platform designed to help kids learn programming logic through interactive tasks and AI-powered hints.
+This is the backend service for the Logikids application, a platform designed to help kids learn programming logic through interactive tasks with integrated AI-powered hints.

 ## Technical Stack